 considering

-a) that the International Maritime Organization (IMO) has established procedures to coordinate the operational aspects of NAVDAT services, such as allocation of transmitter identification and time schedules, in the planning stages for transmissions on the international frequencies 500 kHz and/or 4 226 kHz and also on the other frequencies which are defined in No. 5.79 and Appendix 15;
+a) that the International Maritime Organization (IMO) has established procedures to coordinate the operational aspects of NAVDAT system, such as allocation of transmitter identification and time schedules, in the planning stages for transmissions on the international frequencies 500 kHz and/or 4 226 kHz and also on the other frequencies which are defined in No. 5.79 and Appendix 15;

 b) that coordination in the frequencies 500 kHz and/or 4 226 kHz and other frequencies which are defined in No. 5.79 and Appendix 15, is essentially operational,